-- 38. Where parties seek the directions of the Court to appoint a SJE, each party must prepare a submission with relevant supporting documents (the "SJE Submission").
-The SJE Submission for each party must be sent by the Mentioning Counsel on behalf of all parties as Attachments to the Email not less than two working days before the aCDR Date (see paragraph 10). - 39.
-Each SJE Submission must contain the following: - (a) the Curriculum Vitae of each proposed SJE; - (b) the potential costs of each SJE's report and the costs of court attendance for half-day as well as full day hearings in court. - 40.
-In preparing the SJE Submission as an Attachment, please see paragraphs 14 to 15. - 41.
-The Email from the Mentioning Counsel must - (a) state whether the SJE sought is for property damage or personal injuries; - (b) state whether pre-action protocols (where applicable) have been complied with; - (c) state the progress of the case, for example, whether the AEICS of all other witnesses have been completed, whether liability is agreed or not agreed, and whether parties intend to wait for the SJE report to be produced to negotiate further; - (d) have attached to it the SJE Submission of each party. - 42.
-It is important that the Email, with the SJE Submission of each party, be sent to the Court not less than two working days before the aCDR Date.
+- 39. Each SJE Submission must contain the following: - (a) the Curriculum Vitae of each proposed SJE; - (b) the potential costs of each SJE's report and the costs of court attendance for halfday as well as full day hearings in court. - 40.
+In preparing the SJE Submission as an attachment, please see paragraphs 14 to 15. - 41.
+The Email from each counsel must: - (a) state whether the SJE sought is for property damage or personal injuries; - (b) state whether pre-action protocols (where applicable) have been complied with; - (c) state the progress of the case, for example, whether the AEICs of all other witnesses have been completed, whether liability is agreed or not agreed, and whether parties intend to wait for the SJE report to be produced to negotiate further; - (d) have attached to it the SJE Submission. - 42.
+It is important that the Email, with the SJE Submission, be sent to the Court not less than two working days before the aCDR Date.
 This is to enable the Court to consider the parties' submissions and to render a decision on the aCDR Date. - 43.
 The Court will reply by email on the aCDR Date, giving the necessary directions for the appointment of the SJE. - 44.
-Where the Court has a query, or requires further submissions, the Court may give directions in the email and adjourn the aCDR hearing for up to one week for these to be addressed (see paragraph 19).
+Where the Court has a query or requires further submissions, the Court may give directions in the email and adjourn the aCDR hearing for these to be addressed (see paragraph 19).